 Since installing their smokeless stove, the family also no longer has to spend a fortune on firewood.
 “It only takes three pieces of wood to heat up the entire stove,” says Pedro.
 “Before, it was triple that amount.”

 The couple has lived in the community of Aldea Chacaj Nentón for all of their lives, but faces daily struggles.
-Pedro works in the community as a farm laborer, but has been unable to find steady work, and money is tight.
+Pedro works in the community as a farm laborer, usually picking up shifts on coffee farms in the area, but has been unable to find steady work.
+As a result, money is tight.
 Despite their family’s circumstances, he is determined to make himself useful when possible.
 Discovering Habitat Guatemala has brought just that.
 Getting involved with his own Healthy Home Kit project allowed Pedro to invest in a newfound educational opportunity.
 “I built the stove myself,” declares Pedro proudly.
 “A mason from Habitat Guatemala taught me how to do it, and I just jumped right in.
 It took me about a day in total.
 Now, I can help teach other people in my community how to make their own.”

 He is also happy with how the family’s latrine turned out.
 “The latrine took four days for me to build,” he explains.
 “Before, we used an abandoned well as our latrine, which was badly built and dangerous.
 It didn’t have any walls or privacy.
 The dirt around it fell away and made a huge hole in the ground, which made the whole thing unsteady.”